phoenixframework/phoenix/guides/docs/contexts.md

 [info]  == Migrated in 0.0s
 ```

-Before jump into the generated code, let's start the server with `mix phx.server` and visit [http://localhost:4000/users](http://localhost:4000/users).
+Before we jump into the generated code, let's start the server with `mix phx.server` and visit [http://localhost:4000/users](http://localhost:4000/users).
 Let's follow the "New User" link and click the "Submit" button without providing any input.
 We should be greeted with the following output:

 ```
 Oops, something went wrong!
 Please check the errors below.